litmuschaos/litmus-docs/website/versioned_docs/version-1.8.0/openshift-litmus.md

 ### Install Chaos Experiments

 Chaos experiments contain the actual chaos details.
 These experiments are installed on your cluster as OpenShift CRs.
-The Chaos Experiments are grouped as Chaos Charts and are published on <a href="https://hub.litmuschaos.io" target="_blank">Chaos Hub</a>.
+The Chaos Experiments are grouped as Chaos Charts and are published on <a href="https://hub.litmuschaos.io" target="_blank">ChaosHub</a>.

 The generic chaos experiments such as `pod-delete`, `container-kill`,` pod-network-latency` are available under Generic Chaos Chart.
 This is the first chart you are recommended to install.